Practical Implications of Public Key Infrastructure for Identity

 By Robert Sherwood

-In high-risk environments, where all participants must always know the identity of an authentication subject to a high degree of assurance, PKI is one of the oldest and most widely deployed authentication technologies in use.
-There are significant challenges in the deployment of PKI, which we discuss below, but for many years PKI was the only high assurance credential1 available in the broader market.
-It is still considered the gold standard of credential assurance by many experts.
-Military and government environments have used PKI to provide secure authentication since the late 90s.
+In high-risk environments containing extremely sensitive data, every participant must have high confidence in the identity of every other participant.
+Public Key Infrastructure (PKI) is one of the most long-lived and widely deployed authentication technologies in these high-security environments.
+Despite the difficulty in deploying PKI for end users, which we discuss below, PKI was the only high-assurance credential available in the commercial market for many years.
+1 It is still considered the gold standard of credential assurance by many experts.
+Military and government environments have used PKI to provide secure authentication in sensitive environments since the late 90s.

 This article includes analysis and guidance for the deployment of PKI for both human users and machines.

 Asymmetric Cryptography: Any cryptographic algorithm which depends on pairs of keys for encryption and decryption.
+The entity that generates the keys shares one (see Public Key) and holds and protects the other (see Private Key).
 They are referred to as asymmetric because one key encrypts, and the other decrypts.
-And the keys are not shared between parties.

-Automatic Certificate Management Environment (ACME): A communication protocol for automating interactions between Private Key Holders and Certificate Authorities.
-Based on JSON and HTTP, it is widely deployed to support the issuance of TLS certificates for web servers.
+Automatic Certificate Management Environment (ACME): A communication protocol for automating lifecycle management of PKI certificates.
+Significant providers like Let's Encrypt leverage ACME to support issuing TLS certificates for web servers.

-Certificate Management System (CMS): A system that provides a management and reporting layer around certificate issuance and revocation.
-They can integrate with CA products from multiple vendors, as well as IGA and Service Desk systems.
+Certificate Management System (CMS): A system that provides management and reporting layers for certificate issuance and revocation.
+A CMS integrates CA products with Identity Governance and Administration (IGA) systems as well as Service Desk systems.

 Certificate Policy (CP): A document that defines the high-level policy requirement for a PKI.
-The outline for a CP is described RFC 3647, which identifies the policy framework for PKI.
-A certificate policy is typically published to external parties so that they can determine whether to trust certificates issued by the CA publishing the CP.
+RFC 3647 identifies a PKI's policy framework and describes a CP's contents and outline.
+An enterprise operating a CA will often publish its certificate policy to external parties so they can determine whether to trust certificates issued by the CA.

-Certificate Signing Request (CSR): When requesting a certificate, the requesting entity provides a copy of the private key along with their name and other information in a specially formatted binary object called a CSR.
+Certificate Signing Request (CSR): When requesting a certificate, the requesting entity provides a copy of the public key, their identifiers, and other information in a specially formatted binary object called a CSR.

 Classical Computer: A computer that uses binary encoding and Boolean logic to make calculations in a deterministic way.
-Classical Computers are usually contrasted with Quantum Computers.
+We use the term Classical Computers in contrast with Quantum Computers.

 Cryptographic Module Validation Program (CMVP): A program allowing cryptographic module developers to test their modules against the requirements defined in FIPS-140.
-Compliant modules are listed on a US government-run website.
+The computer security resource center under the United States National Institute of Standards and Technology (NIST) maintains a publicly available list of validated modules.

-Electronic Identification, Authentication and Trust Services (eIDAS): European legislation that gives legal standing to electronic signatures.
-This legislation also documents how to provide legally binding digital signatures with X.509 certificates to comply with Qualified Signature.
+Electronic Identification, Authentication, and Trust Services (eIDAS): European legislation gives legal standing to electronic signatures under eIDAS.
+This legislation also documents providing legally binding digital signatures with X.509 certificates to comply with Qualified Signature requirements.

-Elliptic Curve Cryptography (ECC): An asymmetric cryptosystem based on calculations of points along elliptic curves.
+Elliptic Curve Cryptography (ECC): An asymmetric cryptosystem based on calculating points along elliptic curves.

 Encryption: Processing data using a cryptographic algorithm to provide confidentiality assurance.

 Federal Agency Smart Credential Number (FASC-N): A unique identifier associated with a smart card.
-Used in the US Federal Government PIV standard to support Physical Access.
+FASC-N is used in the US Federal Government PIV standard to support Physical Access.

 Groups: A set of identities with defined permissions.
 In this specific context, a group contains many individuals, but the group identity is opaque, and no information is available regarding which group member took an individual action.

-Hardware Security Modules (HSMs): A hardware device that generates and protects cryptographic keys.
+Hardware Security Modules (HSMs): A hardware cryptographic module that generates and protects cryptographic keys.

-Identifier: The way a system refers to a digital identity.
+Identifier: The way a system refers to digital identity.
 PKI Certificates support both internal and external identifiers.
-See Ian Glazer’s article, “Identifiers and Usernames,” for a generic overview of identifiers.2
+See Ian Glazer's article, "Identifiers and Usernames.”
+2

-Internet Key Exchange (IKE): A subordinate standard under IPsec which specifies how to use X.509 certificates to establish symmetric keys for an IPsec tunnel.
+Internet Key Exchange (IKE): A subordinate standard under IPsec specifying how to use X.509 certificates to establish symmetric keys for an IPsec tunnel.

 Internet Protocol Security (IPsec): A standard for communication between two machines providing confidentiality and integrity over the Internet Protocol.